Additional Dwelling Unit Pilot

 We think we can address both priorities through our pilot.
 Owner occupants can carve out space in their home to create a smaller rental unit.
 Those looking for an apartment gain more options.
 Homeowners stretched thin by the cost of living in Boston gain income.

-We want to see if these units will increase affordable housing options in the City.
+We want to see if these units will increase affordable housing options in Boston neighborhoods.
 We hope to create safe living environments and support family arrangements.
 We also hope this will help aging homeowners remain in their homes.
 Based on the results of the pilot, we’ll find out the impact these units have on affordability and displacement.
 We’ll also get a better idea of the impact of expanding the program.
+Our final presentation to the Zoning Commission has more information.